Naomi Osaka: 2024: Two quarterfinals

-2025: Canadian Open final, US Open semifinal, top 15
+2025: Canadian Open final, US Open semifinal, return to top 15

 Osaka started her 2025 season at the Auckland Open, where she reached her first final since 2022, but retired due to an abdominal injury, after winning the first set against fifth-seeded Clara Tauson.
 At the Australian Open, Osaka defeated Caroline Garcia and 20th seed Karolína Muchová before retiring against Belinda Bencic in the third round.
 It was the furthest she had advanced in a major since the 2022 Australian Open, and it boosted her ranking to world No. 42.